 Hypothermia is often regarded as a cold injury Overview of Cold Injuries The skin and the tissues under it are kept at a constant temperature (about 98.6° F, or 37° C) by the circulating blood and other mechanisms.
-The blood gets its heat mainly from the... read more , because it can be caused or made worse by exposure to cold surroundings.
+The blood gets its heat mainly from the energy given... read more , because it can be caused or made worse by exposure to cold surroundings.

 Being in an environment that is too cold, having certain disorders, or being unable to move increase the risk of harm caused by hypothermia.

 The person shivers at first and later may become confused and lose awareness.